FRANCISCO FEJA FEJA

 The Guam Seal that we see all over the island, on flags and government letterheads, is the subject of some controversy.

 The heart of the debate is whether a Chamorro student in Hagåtña, originally from Humåtak, by the name of Francisco Feja Feja, was the true artist who conceived and sketched the seal.
-There is a lot of support for this claim since Francisco (Ton Kiko) lived all the way till 1985 and the story was known by many people.
+There is a lot of support for this claim since Francisco (Ton Kiko) lived all the way till 1985 and the story was known from him by some people.
 It's the "official" literature of the past that is silent about Feja, giving all the attention to Helen Paul.

 I think it is safe to say, though, that both individuals had something to do with the existence of our Guam flag and seal as we have them today.